IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 Now that your namespace is created, you can create your first SPL source file.

-Create a SPL source file
+Create a Main composite
 --------------------------

-The SPL source file is where you define the application you are creating.
-It is good practice to organize your source files within namespaces.
+Main composites are defined in SPL source files.
+These files have a `.spl` extension.

+**Create a source file within a namespace**:

 -   Select the `my.name.space` folder, right-click and choose **New File**.